 – Print off start lists and heat sheets for coaches and officials.

-– Anyone interested in this role would be given training by current volunteers and would be supported on the day of the gala by a paid independent AOE specialist who will deal with any issues that arise.
+– Anyone interested in this role would be given training by current volunteers and would be supported on the day of the gala by an independent AOE specialist who will deal with any issues that arise.